maninkari/ictest/README.md

 ## Installation

-Clone the repo and run `yarn install`.
-Visit https://classic.yarnpkg.com/en/docs/install/#mac-stable if you don't have yarn installed or run `npm install`.
+Clone the repo and run `yarn install` to install the project dependencies.

+Visit https://classic.yarnpkg.com/en/docs/install/#mac-stable if you don't have `yarn` installed yet (or use `npm`).

 Make sure to grant execution permissions to index.js using `chmod u+x index.js` or `chmod a+x index.js`